m-Dorrell/HandPoseToSpeech/README.md

 This will only be able to convert the detected hand poses to singular/discrete symbols so more nuanced representation would be desirable.

 #### Future Improvements

+* Using a JointVelocityActiveState or chaining multiple detected poses together to recognize movement.
+This will allow for hand gestures that require movement to be detected e.g. 'J' or 'Z' ASL letters.

 * For ASL alphabet, chaining multiple letters should allow for the creation of words as checked against a dictionary.
 This will be required for the conversion of text to speech in a usable manner.